bhansi/Social-Network-API/README.md

 #### Install
 1. Clone this repository to your directory of choice.
 2. Change directory into the newly cloned repository.
-3. Run 'npm i' on the command line.
+3. Run 'npm i' in the command line to install the necessary packages and dependencies.
 4. (optional) Install [Insomnia](https://insomnia.rest/download) to easily perform CRUD operations on the database.

 #### Setup
 1. Run 'npm run seed' to create and seed the database.

+## Usage

+[This video]() demonstrates the seeding process, running the server, and performing all of the CRUD operations outlined below.

-#### Running the App
+#### Using the App
-1. Run 'npm start' to start the server.
+1. Run 'npm start' in the command line to start the server.
 2. Open [Insomnia](https://insomnia.rest/download) (or your app of choice) to perform the following operations on the database:
   ##### GET Operations
     a. '/api/users' gets all users